rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 ```
 python combine_annotations.py --input [annotation filename] --interpro [interpro filename] [interpro filename two] --output [output_file_name.tsv]
 ```
-When the script finishes running, the output file will be availible in the output directory.
+When the script is complete, the output file will be availible in the output directory.

 ##Configuration File
 In the configuration file, your option is always placed after the ":".
 If there is no ":" on that line, then it is not an option.

 The configuration file is line sensitive, it must always be of the form above, deleting any of the lines in the configuration file will lead to errors

-3) After completing a successful execution of the report generator script, you will have a default annotation, a log file, and if you set up your configuration file to generate XML versions of the database those will be present as well.

-4) If you do not wish to generate the combined annotation file, you can stop here otherwise, input your XML files back into Blast2GO, so they can be mapped to their respective gene ontology terms.

 The first line is where you will place the path to your query fasta file.

 #### Query Fasta

-This option allows you to specify the multifasta file containing your search queries.
-This file will be of the following format:
+At least one database run is necessary and the query FASTA represents the transcriptome assembly and this should be a multi-FASTA text file:

 ```
 >Contig_PtHGO